DeedaG/Daily-Recipe/README.md

 # DailyRecipe

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/daily_recipe`.
-To experiment with that code, run `bin/console` for an interactive prompt.

  This gem is designed to encourage the user to try eating vegan for 30 days.
 It provides the user with two recipe choices each day.
 The user is given more information when they choose one of the recipes.

 ## Installation